mikewesthad/canvas-unzipper/README.md

 # Canvas Unzipper

-When you download a zip of student work for an assignment on Canvas, it gives you a zip with a structure that looks something like:
+When you download a zip of student work submissions for an assignment on Canvas, it gives you a zip that contains student work as a bunch of loose files.
+I have my students turn in a zip and a screenshot for most projects, so I get something like:

 ```
-submissions/
+submissions.zip
 ├── smithbob_340934_208490284_BobsWork.zip
 ├── smithbob_340934_208490284_BobsScreenshot.png
 ├── wellslane_334244_394803489_MyAssignment.zip